gbaty/VirtualPlants-website/latest/dev/archi/execution.rst

 Definition
 ----------

-OpenAleaLab user can create and manage models.
-Models can be made from various paradigms (Python, LSystem, Workflow...)
+A Model is a modelling code that can be implemented from various paradigms (Python, LSystem, Workflow...)
-They are part of project.

 A model has:
   - inputs that can come from the world
   - outputs that can be put in the world
-  - a desirable execution time
-  - a real execution time
+  - a desirable *time step* and a real time step
   - an internal state
   - some specific methods:
         - *run* to execute the model